zuhid/identity/Readme.md

 # Generate a new Angular application

 - `--directory Web` Create the project in the "Web" directory
-- `--prefix nc`Set the prefix for component selectors to "nc"
+- `--prefix zc`Set the prefix for component selectors to "zc"
 - `--server-routing=false` Without server-side routing for the initial setup
 - `--ssr=false` Without server side rendering
 - `--strict` Enable strict type checking in the application